1. Incorrect allocation of overhead to jobs

 Every construction company needs a reliable method for allocating overhead among jobs.
 Overhead refers to costs that benefit all jobs, such as rent, insurance, salaries, office supplies, marketing, and professional fees.
 An accurate allocation method will lead to a more realistic representation of job costs and profitability.
 Many construction companies allocate overhead based on labor costs or hours, but in some cases, this may not be the most accurate method.

-- Some projects may rely more heavily on equipment or materials.
+Some projects may rely more heavily on equipment or materials.
 In these specific cases, it makes sense to allocate overhead based on one of those costs.
 To prevent this error, revisit the rate annually to assess that the correct costs are included, and the most appropriate method is applied.
 Considering which method is most suitable for a contractor should be based on the most critical component of the construction activity, labor, or materials.

-Smith Schafer is a recognized leader in providing accounting, auditing and consulting services to the construction industry.
+Smith Schafer is a recognized leader in providing accounting, tax, auditing, and consulting services to the construction industry.
 Our Construction Group, comprised of numerous professionals, is committed to serving over 800 Minnesota construction and real estate entities.